-• Other Property.
-As provided in the Prior Reports, the Receivership Estate includes several remaining investments made by the Defendants including, but not limited to: (i) jewelry; (ii) a litigation financing arrangement; and (iii) an equity investment in an alternative investment management company.

-Some of the foregoing assets are of unknown value, and the Receiver is in the process of determining the best means to monetize the remaining investments for the benefit of the Receivership Estate.
+- Other Property.
+As provided in the Prior Reports, the Receivership Estate includes several remaining investments made by the Defendants including, but not limited to: (i) jewelry; (ii) a litigation financing arrangement; and (iii) an equity investment in an alternative investment management company. - Some of the foregoing assets are of unknown value, and the Receiver is in the process of determining the best means to monetize the remaining investments for the benefit of the Receivership Estate. - Clawbacks.

-- Clawbacks.
 The Receivership may hold claims ("Clawbacks") against individuals and entities, in addition to the Relief Defendants, that received gifts, donations, or fraudulent transfers from the Receivership Parties.
 These individuals and entities may have received funds from the Receivership Parties derived from Ponzi scheme funds fraudulently obtained from investors.
-If and when the Court authorizes the Receiver to pursue such actions, the Receiver will investigate these claims and, where appropriate, make demand for full repayment of the gift, donation, or fraudulent transfer and file suit against the recipients of such transfers, if necessary. - Clawbacks Investors who are "Net Winners."
-The Receiver may hold claims against investors who withdrew fictitious profits from the Receivership Parties.
-An investor's withdrawn profits may be fictitious, for example, if that party received payments in excess of investments. - Claims against Other Persons or Entities.
+The Clawbacks include potential claims against investors who withdrew fictitious profits from the Receivership Parties (i.e., "net winners").
+An investor's withdrawn profits may be fictitious, for example, if that party received payments in excess of investments.
+On September 14, 2021, the Court authorized the Receiver to investigate and make demands for full repayment of the gift, donation, or fraudulent transfer that may have been received from Receivership Parties.
+The Receiver is in the process of investigating potential Clawbacks and anticipates making demands to recipients by the end of 2021.
+If settlement negotiations are unsuccessful, the Receiver will seek further authority from the Court to file suit against the recipients of such transfers. - Claims against Other Persons or Entities.
 The Receiver has started to investigate, analyze, and collect evidence regarding potential causes of action against other third parties.
 The more immediate need has been to secure and determine the best means for monetizing the tangible Receivership Assets, but the Receiver's investigation into this category of assets has flowed from the administration of other identified Receivership Assets.

 Based upon current available information, which is preliminary and subject to further due diligence, the Receiver team estimates total recoveries from Receivership Assets could range between \$55 million and \$65 million.
-12 Future quarterly reports will have the benefit of additional recoveries, market data regarding assets yet to be monetized, and more due diligence leading to an increasingly accurate estimate of total Receivership Estate recoveries.
+14 Future quarterly reports will have the benefit of additional recoveries, market data regarding assets yet to be monetized, and more due diligence leading to an increasingly accurate estimate of total Receivership Estate recoveries.